JBR132/AA210A_Functions/README.md

     using AA210A_Functions

 and Julia should recognize and load the module.
-Once the module has been loaded, you can type `?AA210A_Functions` to see a list of functions included in the module.
+Once the module has been loaded, you can type `?AA210A_Functions` to see the module documentation, which includes a list of functions.

+## Improvements
+You can submit an issue if you want me to fix something or add another function, and I may or may not oblige.